mpyw/laravel-cached-database-stickiness/README.md

 ### Customize Stickiness Source

+> [!TIP]
-You can register the `StickinessResolverInterface` implementation to change the source for stickiness determination.
+> You can register the `StickinessResolverInterface` implementation to change the source for stickiness determination.

 ```php
 <?php